zbalkan/AppLister/README.md

   /src:
     /InventoryEngine: Bulk Crap Installer-based discovery engine.
-    /InventoryService: The service class and utilities which include the business logic /InventoryWmiProvider: The WMI Provider class `Package`, the core object populated and pulished to WMI.
+    /InventoryService: The service class and utilities which include the business logic /InventoryWmiProvider: The WMI Provider class `Package`, the core object populated and published to WMI.
     /Tests: Unit tests
     /WindowsServiceProxy: A reusable, skeleton Windows service executable that initiates the InventoryService.
 ```

 ## Thanks

 The scan engine is ripped off from [Bulk Crap Uninstaller](https://github.com/Klocman/Bulk-Crap-Uninstaller).
-This project minimized the backend to a list-only implementation.
+This project minimized the back-end to a list-only implementation.
 This project would not happen without [Marcin Szeniak](https://github.com/Klocman)'s work.